Efinix-Inc/evsoc/README.md

     There are several potential factors that contribute to this, please try out the following adjustments:

-    (a) Place an object with high contrast such as calendar, brochure, name card, etc., in front of the camera and observe the detected edge outlines.
+    (a) Place an object with high colour contrast such as calendar, brochure, name card, etc., in front of the camera and observe the detected edge outlines.

     (b) Modify the Sobel threshold value by changing the line: